 Budget creep creeps into this Monday Money Minute

 It’s a sneaky little bitch.
 It’s intrusive and precarious.
 It’s budget creep and this is what you need to know to kill it dead before it creeps into your life.
+But, unless you download this, you won’t know if your budget is even creeping.
+Get it now!

 Budget creep, not to be confused with the type of creep TLC or Radiohead sang about, is that increase in spending beyond your budget that happens so slowly you don’t even notice it.
 It’s the answer to that “Where the fuck did my money go?” question.
-It’s detrimental to your budget and goals and it causes even the most responsible among us to blow our wad
+It’s detrimental to your budget and goals and it causes even the most responsible among to blow our wads.

 This is what we have to say about sneaky little budget buster.